Mikejo5000/vsts-docs-pr/docs/tfs-server/add-administrator-tfs.md

 **TFS 2017 | TFS 2015 | TFS 2013**

-Administrators in VSTS and TFS exist at three levels: the team, the team project, and the team project collection.
+Administrators in VSTS and TFS exist at three levels: the team, the team project, and the team project collection..

 In TFS, there are also server-level administrators.